codsen/codsen/packages/string-strip-html/readme.md

 ### `opts.returnRangesOnly`

 If you construct development tools, you might want this library to "hold horses" on processing the string.
 It's too early.
-You want it to only extract _string index ranges_.
-Then, during next step you can process the string further, until you [crunch](https://github.com/codsen/string-replace-slices-array) the ranges into a final string.
+You want it only to extract _string index ranges_.
+Then, during next step, you can prepare the string further, until you [crunch](https://github.com/codsen/string-replace-slices-array) the ranges into a final string.

 This feature enables that.
-Instead of string, result will be ranges array — array of arrays — something like `[[1, 3], [6, 8]]` where you could put each ranges arguments correspond to [String.prototype.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) first and second arguments (`beginIndex` and `endIndex`).
+Instead of string, result will be a _ranges array_ — array of arrays — something like `[[1, 3], [6, 8]]` where you could put each ranges arguments correspond to [String.prototype.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) first and second arguments (`beginIndex` and `endIndex`).

 Ranges array is basically an array of `[beginIndex, endIndex]` arrays from `String.slice`.

 **PS.** Emoji and variable-length Unicode [graphemes](https://emojipedia.org/female-sleuth-type-5/) don't have anything to do with this; String indexing is universal to all characters in JavaScript.
-The challenge is just to feed the _correct index ranges_ to this library — ranges that actually mean correct characters.
+The challenge is just to feed the _correct index ranges_ to this library — ranges that mean intended characters.
 However, that is outside of the scope of this or other range- class libraries.

 ### `opts.trimOnlySpaces`

 > `Hi&nbsp;` &rarr; `Hi&nbsp;` instead of `Hi&nbsp;` &rarr; `Hi`

-When using this tool in automated fashion, for example, to process JSON, few JSON fields might comprise a single string.
-Often there are considerations how that string is assembled.
+When using this tool in an automated fashion, for example, to process JSON, few JSON fields might comprise a single string.
+Often there are considerations on how that string is assembled.
 For example, imagine we "stitch" the sentence: `Hi John!
 Welcome to our club.` out of three pieces: `Hi` + `John` + `! + Welcome to our club.`.
-In this case, spaces between the chunks would be added by the your templating engine.
-Now, imagine, the text is of a quite large `font-size` and there's a risk of words wrapping at wrong places.
-Client asks you to ensure that `Hi` and `John` are **never split between the lines**.
+In this case, spaces between the chunks would be added by your templating engine.
+Now, imagine, the text is of a quite large `font-size`, and there's a risk of words wrapping at wrong places.
+A client asks you to ensure that `Hi` and `John` are **never split between the lines**.

 What do you do?

 You remove the space between `Hi` and `John` from the template and move it to data-level.
 You hard-code the non-breaking space after `Hi` — `Hi&nbsp;`.

-As you know, this library trims the input before returning it and recursive HTML decoding is always on.
+As you know, this library trims the input before returning it, and recursive HTML decoding is always on.
 On default settings, this library would remove your non-breaking space from `Hi&nbsp;`.
 That's where you need to set `opts.trimOnlySpaces` to `true`.

 In this particular case, you can either turn off HTML encoding OR, even better, use this `opts.trimOnlySpaces` setting.

 In either case, whitespace between the detected tags will still be aggressively trimmed - `text <div>\n \t \r\n <br>\t \t \t</div> here` &rarr; `text here`.

-When this setting is on, only spaces will be trimmed from outside, algorithm will stop at first non-space character, in this case, non-breaking space:
+When this setting is on, only spaces will be trimmed from outside; an algorithm will stop at first non-space character, in this case, non-breaking space:

 ```
 "      &nbsp;     Hi!
 Please <div>shop now</div>!      &nbsp;      "